The young visionary declares a black utopia in his first solo exhibition.

 When you’re 24 and Beyoncé has you on speed-dial, there’s just about two options you can choose from: you may either retire, or let your ego fly up in the clouds.
 Tyler Mitchell is a 24-year-old who somehow doesn’t check these pre-packed boxes.
 The Atlanta-born photographer made fashion history as the first African American to capture Vogue America’s September cover—yes, that instantly iconic Beyoncé cornrow shot.
 His star-studded portfolio doesn’t start or end here, however; Anna Wintour, Spike Lee, Kendall Jenner, and a ton of other icons have all struck poses for him.
 Be it for the most major magazine editorial of the decade or for a never-to-be-published personal shoot with close friends, Tyler nevertheless always remains true to his urgent mission.
 To re-imagine the black experience, that is.
+With all this in mind, it seemed inevitable we share this past interview online; taken from his previous FOAM exhibition, Tyler is timeless, yet ever-changing and his words are as empowering today as they were yesteryear.

 We encounter Tyler just three hours before his first solo exhibition—hosted by Foam Fotografiemuseum Amsterdam and titled I Can Make You Feel Good—opens to the public.
 “Within my work, locations are in conversation with the subjects I shoot”, he shares as we follow him through one of the museum’s immaculately white-painted corridors.
 In the room we find ourselves in, intimate photographs of his close friends are lined up alongside fashion editorial shots and Beyoncé’s Vogue cover image.
 Mitchell draws our attention to one particular piece, however.
 In it, two male subjects are in a warm recline as the lively street and bright sunshine engulfs them.
 The artist tells us that the subjects are, in fact, his dear friends, and that the shot was intentionally taken on NYC’s renowned Christopher Street.
 Drawing upon the city’s queer history, bodies in urban space and destabilized notions around masculinity, the artist presents a black utopia that takes optimism as a radical tool for re-imagining the future.